ErikSeewald/Eriks-Wasp-Sim/README.md

     simulation update speeds and thereby choppy wasp movement).
 However, when the computational load of the simulation gets very high (like when there are a lot of food entities and a lot of wasp objects at the same time and each wasp is searching the list for the closest food object), the multithreaded approach is way faster and ends up looking a lot smoother.
 Sadly, dynamically scaling the size of the thread pool does not seem to help.
 It seems to be all or nothing.
+  - Another quirk of thread pooling is specific to battery devices like laptops that have situational power saving modes: Using thread pooling in the simulation loop is slower than the single threaded approach when running on battery but a lot faster when connected to power.